 Habitat and Diet

 Animal species survive by finding a niche that they can exploit to reduce the competition from other predators.
 The more diverse the environment, the more likely you’ll see a lizard concentrating on a particular food source.

-When asking what do backyard lizards eat, you also have to question how they get their prey.
+When asking, “what do garden lizards eat?”, you also have to question how they get their prey.
 These hunting styles are universal themes in the animal kingdom with prey-predator relationships.

 Some lizards stalk their quarry, waiting to pounce or ambush an organism caught unawares.
 Other times, they actively hunt or forage for food.
 Generally, the larger their prey, the more stealth they’ll require to make the kill.

-The Role of Humans in What Backyard Lizards Eat
+The Role of Humans in What Garden Lizards Eat

 In the latter, people play a direct role in what lizards eat.
 You buy the mealworms, crickets, or whatever food source that the animals then consume.